Software Alternatives, Accelerators & Startups

 • Ditch the Pixels: The Small and Vectorized Web

 The header contains the menu for my website.
 I chose to make this icon-based rather than text-based to make it language-independent.
 Each icon originates from Tabler Icons, a very useful website offering all kinds of vectorized icons.
-It lets you customize the size, stroke width, and color of each icon and then copy the SVG code by clicking it. - Source: dev.to / 11 months ago
+It lets you customize the size, stroke width, and color of each icon and then copy the SVG code by clicking it. - Source: dev.to / over 1 year ago

 • 29 Websites For Free Icon Sets

-Tabler Icons - A list of 558 fully customizable free SVG icons. - Source: dev.to / over 1 year ago
+Tabler Icons - A list of 558 fully customizable free SVG icons. - Source: dev.to / about 2 years ago

 • Feedback on my mobile Minecraft client